roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 Questioned Yuuyami, who  seated herself down next to Lydia, astutely.
-The pair appears to make a video communication by a tablet instead of stationary computer.
+The pair appears to  communicate by a tablet instead of stationary computer.

 "Aha.
 Can I ask you that?"